Inflectra/spira-documentation/docs/Migration-and-Integration/Spira-Migration-Tool.md

     - **Backup a Spira Product and its Template**
     - **Backup a Spira Template**

-- Then select the item to back up:
+- Then select the product or template to back up from the list.

-    - for a product backup, choose the option **Backup a Spira Product and its Template** from the list.
-    - for a template backup, choose the option **Backup a Spira Template** from the list.

 - Choose a **folder** to store the backup, and enter a **file name** (letters, numbers, spaces, and the symbols `_`, `-`, and `;` are allowed).
 The backup is saved with a `.spirabackup` extension.